bryan278-cmd/task-manager-pro/readme.md

 npm run dev
 ```

+Use `npm run dev:3000` to align NEXTAUTH_URL and free the port automatically.
+Then `export APP_PORT=3000 && npm run smoke`.

 ## First User Registration

 Visit http://localhost:3000/register to create your first user account.
 This will automatically seed 50 tasks for your user.